mgaynor1/mgaynor1/README.md

 ### Hi there 👋

-If you are looking for nQuack - it is coming!
+My name is Shelly and I am currently a Ph.D. candidate in the Soltis Lab at the University of Florida.
+I study whole-genome duplication in angiosperms.
+If you are looking for nQuack - it is coming soon!

+I am a current [iDigBio](https://www.idigbio.org/) Research Assistant.
+You can find a [round-up of my biodiversity informatics work here](https://github.com/mgaynor1/BiodiversityResources).

 <!--
 **mgaynor1/mgaynor1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.